thilak-tp/forkbench-gui-windows-public/README.md

 Phase 1:
  - Development of a console application that will be the backbone of the information fetching and organising and also the crux of all the benchmarking that i'll do on the project
+ - Design of the UI and also an App Logo

 Phase 2:
  - Development of the User Interface for the information collected